 CSFA has issued 69 transactions since 2010, comprised of 13 revenue anticipation or grant anticipation notes, and 56 bonds (Conduit Revenue Bonds, Qualified School Construction Bonds, and Qualified Zone Academy Bonds).
-In 2016 and 2017 we saw a near-doubling of the volume of conduit revenue bonds issued compared to 2014 and 2015.
+The recent trend has been a near-doubling of the volume of conduit revenue bonds in 2016 and 2017, compared to 2014 and 2015.
 At the same time, the volume of other transactions waned as federal program capacity was exhausted in the case of the QSCB and QZAB programs, and the need for cash-flow financing was reduced by the elimination of state revenue deferrals.
-Moreover, CSFA does not expect to issue QSCB or QZAB bonds in the future, given that these types of bonds were eliminated in the federal tax law that took effect January 1, 2018.
+Moreover, CSFA does not expect to issue QSCB or QZAB bonds in the future, given that these types of bonds were eliminated in the tax law that took effect January 1, 2018.
 Current refundings (refunding of bonds after their call date so they can be immediately called with the proceeds of the new bonds) are still permitted under federal tax law.

-California School Finance Authority Total Number of Transactions Issued (2010 - 2017)
+Total Number of Transactions Issued (2010 - 2017)